Let’s start with an explanatory video, as many of you may not know what muscle testing is:

 Once you master the muscle testing, you have much more confidence in the chosen remedies.

-If you’re testing a remedy and it’s a partial simillimum, what sort of result will you get in terms of the arm strength or the “swaying” if you’re testing yourself?
+If you’re testing a remedy and it’s a partial match, what sort of result will you get in terms of the arm strength or the “swaying” if you’re testing yourself?

 Depending on how close the remedy is, you might find that it tests strong on some points and weak on others.
 When that happens, it isn’t good enough for me, and I search for a remedy that will be strong on all points.
 This can also happen near the end of a good remedy – if you test, it will be strong on some points and weak on others so you know it is time to either change the potency which should test strong on all points, or change to a new remedy which tests strong on all points.

-The same will happen with the leaning test.
+The same will happen with the sway test.
 You might find it difficult to figure out whether you are going forward or backward because you will seem to hesitate and it could be confusing.
 Before, with that remedy you probably went definitely forward.
-Some people get so good at the leaning test that they just have to pick up the remedy and they start to go in the forward or backward direction.
+Some people get so good at the sway test that they just have to pick up the remedy and they start to go in the forward or backwards.

-Very helpful in a store where you don’t know which brand of whatever is the best for you.
+Very helpful in a store where you don’t know which brand is best for you.
 People may look at you as if you have lost it, but it will save you time and money on vitamins etc. that you don’t need!

 When people look at me curiously, I tell them what I am doing and ask them if they want me to muscle test them.
 Most are quite intrigued and want more information.
 Some think you are nuts whatever you try to tell them, but when they hear about muscle testing from another source in the future, it might click.